 [Section 27 amended by No. 58 of 2010 s.
 176.]

-28. Grant of licence to a firm
+28. Firms, licensing of

 (1) Subject to this Act, 2 or more persons constituting a firm who apply to the Commissioner for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pay to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —